 So, in this situation, I could try to convince myself that Ivanka stepping down from her company means her identity is now separate from the brand.
 Or simply that her brand isn't about politics.

 "If I'm unable to psychologically decouple those, then I'm going to have to abandon the brand," Reed said.
-"It's a rationalization process that consumers are engaged in."
+"It's a rationalisation process that consumers are engaged in."

 I found myself in the middle of this internal debate in the dingy Marshalls dressing room.